Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: Introduction

-To summarize, we make the following contributions. \begin{itemize}
+To summarize, we make the following contributions. \begin{itemize}[leftmargin=*]

-\item We study the problem of attributed community search, that is, finding query-dependent communities with cohesive structure and homogeneous attributes w.r.t.\ the query vertices and query attributes.
+\item We propose a Query Driven-GNN model (\QD) for community search, which combines the local query-dependent structure and global node embeddings.
+Given any query, \QD only needs a model inference step and avoids the time-consuming re-training.

-\item To the best of our knowledge, this is the first work that proposes a graph convolutional network (GCN) learning model for community search called \QD.
-Our novel learning framework extends GCN into a query-support model and learns the community information from both the global graph and local features of queries.
+\item To the best of our knowledge, this is the first work that proposes a GNN model for the attributed community search problem, called Attributed Query Driven-GNN (\AQD).
+Our novel learning framework extends GNN into ACS through a node-attribute bipartite graph, and learns the community information from both the local structure and similar attributes of queries.

-\item We design four learning components, including a graph encoder, a structure encoder, an attribute encoder, and a feature fusion component.
-Equipped with these components, a unified framework of \QD is trained to integrate both structure and attribute into communities, which avoids the limitations of the existing two-stage approaches.

-\item We conduct extensive experiments on real-world data sets with ground-truth communities to evaluate our proposed model.
-The results demonstrate that our model significantly outperforms the state-of-the-art methods in terms of community quality and query time. \end{itemize}
+\item We conduct extensive experiments on real-world data sets with ground-truth communities for performance evaluation.
+Experiments demonstrate that our model significantly outperforms state-of-the-art methods in terms of community quality with only 4.31 milliseconds average response time.